-Davis Mountains West Texas
+Davis Mountains, Texas

-Davis Mountains West Texas
+Davis Mountains, Texas

 April 25 and 26, 2007.

 We are staying in Balmorhea State Park.
 Water & 50-amps $14 with cable TV $17 plus $5 each for park entry fee.
 Located a few miles south of I-10 exit 206 if you are east bound and exit 209 if you are west bound.
 We like to stay here for the wildlife and birding.
-Balmorhea Springs boast the worlds largest swimming pool.
+Balmorhea State Park boast the worlds largest swimming pool.

 Davis Mountains viewed from exit 209 on I-10 in West Texas